kavishgr/kavishgr.github.io/docs/golang.md

 The above slice is empty with a length of zero instead of nil(non-nil slice).

+**Note:** In most cases, empty slice and nil slice can be treated the same.
+In some cases, they should be treated differently, one of them is when doing JSON encoding.
+An empty slice will be encoded as an `[]` in JSON while nil slice will be encoded as `null`.

 ### for...range loop over a slice

 The recommended way to iterate over a slice is by using a for...range loop: